rachayita/OpsNotes/rust/rust.md

   - it can inline the code for that closure
     - this makes it ok to use closures in tight loops
     - often the compiler can inline all calls to a closure
+    - doesn’t contain a pointer to its code! that’s not necessary
+    - knows which code to run when called
 ``` rust
 // Pseudocode for `Fn`, `FnMut` and `FnOnce` traits with no arguments.